NEW JERSEY PRODUCT LIABILITY lawyers

 • Not creating a warning label or accurate instruction booklet

 These are not the only causes of negligence by the manufacturer.
-Your New Jersey defective product attorney will look at the facts of the case to determine where the negligence lies with the defective product.
+Your New Jersey defective product injury attorney will look at the facts of the case to determine where the negligence lies with the defective product.

 Almost all product liability cases are pursued under strict liability.
 In a strict liability case, the consumer must only show that a product they purchased and used correctly caused them harm.